-Barca's proposal is inconsistent with the public interest.
-Environmentally, the proposal will harm the environment around the LNG liquefaction facility and export terminal site, in the gas plays where additional production occurs, nationwide as it induces additional coal use, and globally as it increases greenhouse gas emissions.
-These environmental injuries all cause economic damage as well.
-In terms of more purely economic impact, the proposal will raise domestic gas prices, eliminate jobs in manufacturing and other domestic industries, disrupt communities, and regressively transfer wealth from working class families to large corporations.
-Available evidence indicates that even when these environmental and intra-US distributional effects are ignored (although they must not be), LNG exports will likely have a negative impact on GDP and other measures of aggregate welfare.32 Each of these adverse impacts requires additional consideration in the NEPA process and in DOE/FE's ongoing review of the economic impacts of gas exports.
-Even the evidence of adverse impacts available now, however, greatly overwhelms Barca's cursory assertion that its proposal will provide economic benefits.
+Each level of impacts carries environmental cost-which have significant economic impact-as well as more traditional economic impacts.
+For example, increases in domestic gas prices will limit real wage growth, eliminate jobs in manufacturing and other domestic industries, disrupt communities, and regressively transfer wealth from working class families to large corporations.
+Available evidence indicates that even when these environmental and intra-US distributional effects are ignored (although they must not be), LNG exports will likely have a negative impact on GDP and other measures of aggregate welfare.
+Each of these adverse impacts require additional consideration in the NEPA process and in DOE/FE's ongoing review of the economic impacts of gas exports.
+Even the evidence of adverse impacts available now, however, greatly overwhelms Delfin's assertion that its proposal will provide economic benefits.